Take steps to prepare for severe weather

 - Containers of drinking water

-“Please be cautious as a storm approaches,” Davis said.
+“Please be cautious as a storm approaches,” David said.
 “Strong winds can tear down power lines.
 Any dangling lines or lines on the ground should be treated as energized.
 Please stay away from them and call us at 1-800-556-2060.”

 Alabama Department of Public Health urges safety precautions during major storms